garrandall/popular-music-data/tracks/what-s-it-gonna-be-dusty-springfield.md

 (Tomorrow)
 Gotta know for sure
 A broken heart don't have a cure
-It just keeps hurting, ahh, hurtin'
+It just keeps hurting, ah, hurtin'
 And when I'm hurtin'
 I can't stop hurtin'